ministryofjustice/intranet/docker/README.md

 ## Updating Wordpress, plugins and supporting repository versions

 Update as required, either `moj.json` or `bedrock.json` JSON files and commit.
+Plugins can be added by adding a new row with the plugin details.
+All plugins are pulled from a public repository called https://wpackagist.org/.
+Make sure before you change the plugin version it is in this public repo.

+### Private plugin repositories

+We are using a few paid for, commercial plugins that obviously cannot be in the public repo mentioned above.
+To solve this we have our own private repo https://composer.wp.dsd.io (you need to be on the MoJ network to access).
+And this is hosted but us in the department.
+To add new versions into this repo you need to update the [satis.json file](https://github.com/ministryofjustice/pp-satis-config/blob/master/satis.json).